Employer of Record

 Termination and Notice Period

-Terminating an employment contract in Portugal can occur through various means, including expiration, termination, dismissal attributable to the worker, collective dismissal, dismissal for redundancy, dismissal for unsuitability, and termination by the worker.
+Terminating an employment contract in Portugal can occur through various means, including expiration, revocation by agreement, disciplinary dismissal, collective dismissal, dismissal for redundancy, dismissal for unsuitability, and termination by the worker.

 Work Permit